 In her book, Making Work Work for the Highly Sensitive Person, Dr Barrie Jaeger suggests that there are also a few things you can encourage your HSP to do to help themselves at work.
 For example, if they are feeling overwhelmed or stressed, you could suggest that they spend a few minutes alone and takes some deep breaths.
 You might also encourage them to take solo walks during their lunch break, and to listen to soothing music with earphones.
 If they learn to become aware of what overwhelms them, they can avoid those triggers or take breaks afterward to get back on track.

 High sensitivity is a genetic, inherited trait that is often misunderstood and confused with shyness or anxiety.
 However, highly sensitive people simply process information more deeply, feel overstimulated more easily, experience greater empathy, and are more aware of subtleties and changes in their surroundings than other team members.

 Highly sensitive people are creative, conscientious and empathic, and they can be a great asset to an organization.
-As a manager, you can boost your highly sensitive team member's productivity and wellbeing by being accepting, and giving her space and time alone to do her best work.
+As a manager, you can boost your highly sensitive team member's productivity and wellbeing by being accepting, and giving them space and time alone to do their best work.
 When HSPs can work in quiet, calm and supportive environments, they can be the most productive members of the team.

 Apply This to Your Life

 Are you a highly sensitive person?
 To learn more about high sensitivity and how you can cope with it at work and in your personal life, click here.